Professional Services Invoicing: Tips From the Trenches

 Missed or forgotten transactions are an even harder problem to solve.
 While this form of revenue leakage can happen due to human error, system design is also a contributing factor.
-As an example, if the tool you use to track time and expenses doesn’t know when a billing milestone has been achieved, it can go un-invoiced for quite some time, perhaps forever.
+As an example, if the tool you use to track time and expenses doesn’t know when a professional services billing milestone has been achieved, it can go un-invoiced for quite some time, perhaps forever.

 Shortening Days Sales Outstanding (DSO)

 In addition to revenue leakage, these same processes can also extend a firm’s Days Sales Outstanding, or the time between when work is done and cash is collected.
 This results in having capital tied up unnecessarily.
-For fast growing professional services firms, it adds undue stress by restricting cash flow and diverting the attention of senior managers.
-A missed billing milestone will require careful attention when resolving the error with the client.
+For fast-growing professional services firms, it adds undue stress by restricting cash flow and diverting the attention of senior managers.
+A missed project billing milestone will require careful attention when resolving the error with the client.

-This exact scenario happened to me while I oversaw invoicing for a professional services team.
+This exact scenario happened to me while I oversaw consultant invoicing for a professional services team.
 Project managers would update an Excel spreadsheet to trigger billing events.
 A few of the PMs were notoriously bad at this, and some projects would go un-invoiced for months at a time.
 Our cash flow suffered as a result.
 Some clients made the process more painful by requiring new purchase orders for the late invoices.
 Needless to say, that group would have benefited from having a single tool manage the entire delivery process for their projects.

 Professional Services Automation

 Based on the project schedules each PM builds, the PSA solution will alert you when things aren’t going according to plan.
-More importantly, it understands the difference between earning revenue and sending an invoice.
+More importantly, it understands the difference between earning revenue and sending an invoice for professional services.
 This is an important distinction for any growing organization.
 This helps to recognize revenue properly on fixed price work, keeping the CFO out of jail (al la Enron).
 It also prevents project managers from being penalized because one client always pays late.

 Finance teams can complete their invoicing process in just a few hours, instead of the days that manual processes take.
 More importantly, this structure drives accountability in the whole invoicing process.
 Finance managers and CFOs are provided a detailed view of exactly what has been billed, how it has been adjusted, and what is still sitting in WIP.
-This helps shrink the firm’s month end process and frees up time to pursue other high value projects.
+This helps shrink the firm’s month end process and frees up time to pursue other high-value projects.

 Among the benefits PSA software provides within the invoicing workflow, visibility is the most important.
 A core goal for any PSA solution is to deliver a single version of the truth to the entire organization.
 Well-designed PSA software will accomplish this by translating the same core data (time and expense submissions) into multiple different uses—project budgets, forecast accuracy indicators, invoicing data, and profitability measures.

 Injecting visibility into the invoicing process knocks down information silos and allows the firm to work more collaboratively.
 It’s easy to imagine a project manager approaching a client differently if she knows they have overdue invoices from work done in the past.
-Similarly, a team member may have a great relationship with that very client and knows just the people to contact to get an outstanding invoice paid.
+Similarly, a team member may have a great relationship with that very client and knows just the people to contact to get an outstanding professional services invoice paid.
 The more visibility a firm has the easier it will be for them to navigate difficult situations.

-Fix, then Automate
+Fix, Then Automate

 An Example: Lack of Trust

 A common example of this is when firms rely on a single individual to review invoices before they go out the door to the client.
 This task may seem trivial with a handful of invoices generated in Excel, but as volume grows it becomes a serious bottleneck.
-In the group I worked for, the VP scoured every invoice for accuracy and progress before we mailed them (yes, with a stamp and everything) to the client.
+In the group I worked for, the VP scoured every invoice for professional services for accuracy and progress before we mailed them (yes, with a stamp and everything) to the client.
 This added an entire week to the workflow and I’m sure it wasn’t his favorite task.

-The Solution: Threshold-based Approvals
+The Solution: Threshold-Based Approvals

-Invoicing solutions allow this step to be decentralized.
+Invoicing solutions for consultants allow this step to be decentralized.
 It would have been much more efficient for each project manager in our group to review the invoices for their respective projects.
 They would then simply approve or make adjustments to invoices as needed.
 But without a centralized system to drive accountability, the fear that one PM might write down a bucket of hours to keep a project under budget was too great for the VP to delegate control.

 Robust PSA applications will support a more nuanced approach to this process.
 They will allow for the decentralization of approvals with a threshold set for secondary review.
-If, for example, a project manager writes off more than $1,000 worth of labor, that specific invoice would be flagged.
+If, for example, a project manager writes off more than $1,000 worth of labor, that specific professional services invoice would be flagged.
 A senior manager would then review the adjustments.
-This delivers the best of both worlds to a consulting firm.
+This delivers the best of both worlds to a consulting services firm.
 It provides an efficient invoice review and approval process, and also delivers enough control to drive accountability and accuracy.